Denvert/skein_how_we_work/README.md

 At a high level, how to test is very simple:
 - Write test first.
 - Red-Green-Refactor cycle.
-- For more specifics, we recommend our Test-Driven Rails workshop.
-It goes into incredible detail about the TDD workflow specifically for Ruby on Rails developers.

 ## Version Control